TouK/nussknacker/README.md

 ## Related projects

-- [nussknacker-quickstart](https://github.com/TouK/nussknacker-quickstart) - Repository with docker-compose presenting typical usage of Nussknacker
+- [nussknacker-quickstart](https://github.com/TouK/nussknacker-quickstart) - Repository with quick setup (docker-compose or helm) presenting typical usage of Nussknacker
+- [prinz-nussknacker](https://github.com/prinz-nussknacker/prinz) - Nussknacker integration with ML models and model registries - currently supports [mlflow](https://mlflow.org/)
+- [nussknacker-sample-components](https://github.com/TouK/nussknacker-sample-components) - Samples of custom components
+- [nussknacker-helm](https://github.com/TouK/nussknacker-helm) - Helm chart of the project
 - [nussknacker-flink-compatibility](https://github.com/TouK/nussknacker-flink-compatibility) - Toolbox providing backward compatibility for older Flink's versions
-- [prinz-nussknacker](https://github.com/prinz-nussknacker/prinz) - Nussknacker integration with ML models and model registries - currently supports [mlflow](https://mlflow.org/)
 - [nussknacker-benchmarks](https://github.com/TouK/nussknacker-benchmarks) - micro and e2e benchmarks visualization

-## Contribution
+## Contributing

 Nussknacker is an open source project - contribution is welcome.
 Read how to do it in [Contributing guide](CONTRIBUTING.md).
 There you can also find out how to build and run development version of Nussknacker.